 It's not an ORM.
 It's a ROME (Relational-Object Mapping Engine).
 Because all queries lead to ROME.

 Octavius was built to bring order to the chaotic republic of database interactions.
-It rejects the unpredictable "magic" of traditional ORMs and return the power to the rightful ruler: SQL.
+It rejects the unpredictable "magic" of traditional ORMs and returns the power to the rightful ruler: SQL.

 // Define your data class — it maps directly to query results